Forgot Password

 • The highly varied landscape changes every day from gorges to flat plateaus, heavy forests, and beautiful glacial valleys.

-• You can also add extensions of highlights of Annapurna Circuit such as Thorong La Pass or breathtaking Tilicho Lake.
+• You can also add extensions of highlights of the Annapurna Circuit, such as Thorong La Pass or the breathtaking Tilicho Lake trek.

 Why Choose Nar Phu Valley Trek?

-• One of Nepal’s most remote trekking adventures is this off-the-beaten-track treasure in an area where very few visitors go.
+• The Nar Phu Valley Trek is one of Nepal’s most remote trekking adventures, this off-the-beaten-track treasure in an area where very few visitors go.

 • You will receive real cultural understanding when you camp in villages, enjoy Tibetan-style culture, and have warm interactions with the friendly people.